SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AccessControl.rst

 Any type members added in an extension have the same default access level as type members declared in the original type being extended.
-If you extend a public or internal type, any new type members you add will have a default access level of internal.
+If you extend a public or internal type, any new type members you add have a default access level of internal.
+If you extend a file-private type, any new type members you add have a default access level of file-private.
-If you extend a private type, any new type members you add will have a default access level of private.
+If you extend a private type, any new type members you add have a default access level of private.

 Alternatively, you can mark an extension with an explicit access level modifier (for example, ``private extension``)